 Remove the lid and gently fold in the tortilla chips, pressing them down so they are coated in the sauce.
 Immediately sprinkle the cheese evenly over the top.
 Cover and cook for 2-3 minutes, until the cheese is melted and the chips have softened but still have some texture.

-Serve warm topped with fresh cilantro, if desired.
+Serve warm with cilantro, if desired.

 Notes